 The performance of ground support as a scheme is essential to constrain failures occurring at the rock surfaces of deep or highly stressed excavations.
-This book covers laboratory and theoretical developments coupled with field experiments and observations with implementation of the methodology at mines.
-It explains the energy dissipation capabilities of reinforcement and support systems leading to the design of complete ground support schemes that can maintain integrity following dynamic ejection of a mass of rock from an excavation boundary.
+This book covers laboratory and theoretical developments coupled with field experiments and observations with the implementation of the methodology at mines.
+It explains the energy dissipation capabilities of reinforcement and support systems leading to the design of complete ground support schemes that can maintain integrity following the dynamic ejection of a mass of rock from an excavation boundary.

 The key features of the book are as follows:

 - It explores the mechanics, demand and capacity of ground support technology